 I’ll be back soon.
 Until then, live well my friend.

-The Rev. Tony Marciano is the president/CEO of the Charlotte Rescue Mission.
-He is available to speak to your group.
-Go to www.charlotterescuemission.org for details.
+The Rev. Tony Marciano is president and CEO of the Charlotte Rescue Mission.